qureshiaquib/qureshiaquib.github.io/_tabs/about.md

 >Subscribe to my biweekly newsletter for the latest posts and summaries.
-Your privacy is paramount, and your email stays with us. click below link to submit your emails.
+Your privacy is paramount, and your email stays with us. click the link to submit your email.
 [https://forms.office.com/r/6ysKm4nkp4](https://forms.office.com/r/6ysKm4nkp4)
 {: .prompt-tip }